 When you join Konsileo as one of our brokers, you begin your journey on a four-week induction course before you start as a fully-fledged Client Director.
 So what exactly is involved, why does it take a month, and what do you get done in that time?
-Find out with some questions answered by our Induction Lead, Lucy HG.
+Find out with some questions answered by our Induction Lead, Allan Rhodes.

-Hi Lucy!
+Hi Allan!
 What on earth happens in a Konsileo induction?

 Quite a lot!
 I think we’re all used to just being given a handbook, a laptop, an intranet login and our first task by a manager – and not a lot else.
 That’s not really a great way to get started anywhere.